 Alzheimer’s Disease Prevalence By Country

-Neurodegenerative disease, including Alzheimer’s disease and Parkinson’s disease, is the fastest-growing cause of death on the planet.
 Alzheimer’s disease alone is taking the lives of 50-100 million people around the world now.
 Millions will die of the disease this year, while millions more will be diagnosed and misdiagnosed.
 Millions of additional people will go undiagnosed.
-Despite poor reporting, the statistics are staggering.

-Global Prevalence Of Alzheimer’s disease
+Global Prevalence of Alzheimer’s Disease

 Death Rate Per 100,000